-Resident

-Referring Agenc y

-CN IHA SPONSORING RESIDENT:
+CMHA SPONSORING RESIDENT:

-Name

-Address

-Telephone

-Email

-Relationship to Sponsored Guest

 The Tenant does submit this agreement in accordance with the following provision of CMHA Residential Dwelling Lease Agreement:

-chil in a agr and Prior Written Consent .
-The Tenant agrees to obtain the prior written consent of HA before permitting any additional persons (including live-in aides and foster dren) to reside in the Dwelling Unit.
-Such new persons will be screened for admission accordance with CMHA's Admissions and Continued Occupancy Policy.
-The Tenant ees that he/she shall be responsible for the actions of all household members, guests, I all other persons under their control, and that any violations of the Lease by such sons shall be grounds for termination of the Lease and eviction from the dwelling unit.
+B. Prior Written Consent.
+The Tenant agrees to obtain the prior written consent of CMHA before permitting any additional persons (including live-in aides and foster children) to reside in the Dwelling Unit.
+Such new persons will be screened for admission in accordance with CMHA's Admissions and Continued Occupancy Policy.
+The Tenant agrees that he/she shall be responsible for the actions of all household members, guests, and all other persons under their control, and that any violations of the Lease by such persons shall be grounds for termination of the Lease and eviction from the dwelling unit.

-or visitors for a ONDITIONS OF CONTINUED OCCUPANCY: Tenant may have guests period not to exceed fourteen (14) days each year.
-Permission may be ritten request to the Manager, for an extension of this provision.
+TERMS AND CONDITIONS OF CONTINUED OCCUPANCY: Tenant may have guests or visitors for a period not to exceed fourteen (14) days each year.
+Permission may be granted, upon written request to the Manager, for an extension of this provision.

-located at (CMHA Sponsoring Resident) does submit this uest Agreement as a request for written consent to permit (Sponsored Guest) to reside in the CMHA Residential Dwelling unit as a sponsored guest for an extension of the period as set forth in the residential dwelling lease.
+Tenant (CMHA Sponsoring Resident) does submit this Sponsored Guest Agreement as a request for written consent to permit (Sponsored Guest) to reside in the CMHA Residential Dwelling unit located at as a sponsored guest for an extension of the fourteen (14) day period as set forth in the residential dwelling lease.